 Korea Cell Phone Services

-Before we get into Korea cell service, be aware there is a special commercial telephone number for calling U.S. Army bases when in Korea, which includes using part of a DSN number.
+Before we get into Korea cell service, be aware there are special commercial telephone numbers for calling U.S. Army bases and U.S. Air Force bases when in Korea, which includes using part of a DSN number.
 Finding a DSN number is usually the easiest number to find when searching online for an office number.

 International plans from U.S. providers are not practical for retiree's in Korea